DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

      - http://localhost/admin/reports
 1. Replace the _dummy code_ in your `.html` file with the code for your new sub-tab.
 This file can contain any valid html code including CSS, JavaScript, Vue.js, etc...
    - Sub-tabs typically (e.g. `ex1.html') use [Vue.js](https://vuejs.org/), [Axios](https://github.com/axios/axios) and the [FarmOS API](https://farmos.org/development/api/) to interact with the FarmData2 database.
 More information on these tools and resources for getting started with them are available in the [ONBOARDING.md](https://github.com/DickinsonCollege/FarmData2/blob/main/ONBOARDING.md) file.
-1. Test your sub-tab using the [Cypress testing framework](https://www.cypress.io/) by creating a new `spec.js` file in the `cypress\integration` directory.
+1. Test your sub-tab using the [Cypress testing framework](https://www.cypress.io/) by creating a new `spec.js` file in the module directory that contains the tab.
+The name of the spec file should have the same prefix as the tab's `.html` file.
+For example, to test `info.html` create an `info.spec.js` file.
+If there are multiple tests for the same file use `info.pqr.spec.js` where pqr provides addtional clarifying information about the tests in the file.
    - More information about Cypress and resources for getting started with it are available in the [ONBOARDING.md](https://github.com/DickinsonCollege/FarmData2/blob/main/ONBOARDING.md#cypress) file.
-1. Launch the Cypress test runner using `./test_runner.bash`  Note: The Cypress test runner executes in a Docker container.
+1. Launch the Cypress test runner from the fd2_modules directory using the `./test_runner.bash`  Note: The Cypress test runner executes in a Docker container.
 Thus, it may take a few moments for the runner to start, particularly the first time when the image must be fetched.

 ### Pre-defined Variables ###